BinomialLLC/basis_universal/README.md

 ETC2 - The color block will be ETC1S, and the alpha block is EAC.
 Conversion from ETC1S->EAC is nearly lossless.

-BC1 - ETC1S->BC1 conversion loses approx. .3-.5 dB Y PSNR relative to the source ETC1S data.
-We don't currently use 3 color (punchthrough) blocks, but we could easy add them.
+BC1/DXT1 - ETC1S->BC1 conversion loses approx. .3-.5 dB Y PSNR relative to the source ETC1S data.
+We don't currently use 3 color (punchthrough) blocks, but we could easily add them.

-BC3 - The color block is BC1, the alpha block is BC4.
+BC3/DXT5 - The color block is BC1, the alpha block is BC4.
 ETC1S->BC4 is nearly lossless.

-BC4 - ETC1S->BC4 conversion is nearly lossless.
+BC4/DXT5A - ETC1S->BC4 conversion is nearly lossless.

-BC5 - Two BC4 blocks.
+BC5/3DC/DXN - Two BC4 blocks.

 BC7 - Currently we only output mode 6, for opaque only textures.
 The conversion from ETC1S->BC7 is nearly lossless.
 We'll soon be adding mode 4 or 5 support for alpha textures.